eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - Media resources: Utilize the ENF media and community resources to support Noah in a full range of media coverage and community resources, providing a comprehensive media exposure for Noah.

 ## Project Overview
 Noah Swap is currently launched on the EVM main network.
-We will develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, esNOAH unlocking, bribery, equity bonus and data statistics, etc. These two modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
+We will develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, NOAH unlocking, bribery, equity bonus and data statistics, etc. These two modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
 - Liquidity Mining: Provide liquidity for Swap to obtain liquidity incentives, make up for impermanent losses caused by transactions and obtain more profits.
 According to the user's pledge situation, different levels of rewards can also be obtained, bringing a new reward method for liquidity providers.
 - NOAH Proof of Equity: Depending on how the user pledges NOAH, different degrees of equity can be obtained.
 - Liquidity Incentive Allocation Voting: Voting users with NOAH pledge rights can obtain part of the handling fee of the liquidity pool.
-- esNOAH Unlocking: An innovative DeFi gameplay.
+- NOAH Unlocking: An innovative DeFi gameplay.
 Through the combination of multiple rules, different linear unlocking can be obtained, which can make Noah Swap's lockup volume, transaction volume, token price, user activity, etc. continue to increase, Enter the positive cycle of DeFi.
 - Bribe: The bribe function will attract more projects to build liquidity in Swap, and at the same time bring more gameplay and benefits to users.
 - Stake bonus: In NOAH Finance, users who pledge governance tokens can get more bonus bonus.